PlugFox/SurfGear/packages/relation/README.md

 We recommend using **Relation** package in conjunction with [MWWM architecture](https://pub.dev/packages/mwwm).

-- Use `Action`s to notify the presentation layer about all the UI events (button taps, pull-to-refresh triggers, swipes, or other gestures detections);
+- Use `Action` to notify the presentation layer about all the UI events (button taps, pull-to-refresh triggers, swipes, or other gestures detections);
-- Use `StreamedState`s to report any data changes to the UI layer;
+- Use `StreamedState` to report any data changes to the UI layer;
 - Let `StreamedStateBuilder` manage the UI state for you.
 It will rebuild all its child widgets right after it detects any newly emitted data in the associated `StreamedState`.

 ## Extra units